Harshvardhan-10/SOC-Deep-Learning/README.md

 ### Best Model
-The model with best val_accuracy is uploaded to the GitHub Repo linked at the start of this document.
+The model with best val_accuracy is uploaded to the GitHub Repo linked at the start of this document under the branch Fine_Grain_CNN.
 And also uploaded to GDrive [here](https://drive.google.com/file/d/1a1a5jLwrsgY9kwwzVIZKl3vesG_oLZkV/view?usp=sharing)